 Now before I tell you more about this comforting chicken and potato soup recipe, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other content on the site, please consider supporting Grantourismo.
 You could make a small donation to our epic original Cambodian cuisine history and cookbook on Patreon or buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing.

-Another option is to use our links next time you’re planning a trip to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
-Or buy something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
+Another option is to use our links next time you’re planning a trip to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.
+Or buy something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, or gifts for Asian food lovers.
 We may earn a small commission but you won’t pay extra.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images.
 Now let’s tell you all about this comforting chicken and potato soup recipe and the super easy stock that forms its base.